 If you like banana bread, you'll love these banana pancakes!
 They're not only delicious, but they're also healthy, made with oat and whole wheat flour.

-Pictured above is what my ideal Saturday morning looks like.
-Except, well, I don’t eat 7 fluffy pancakes on my individual plate, but Jack would if I put this whole plate in front of him.
-Portion control aside, if you have a ripe banana hanging around, give these banana pancakes a try!
-This is a super easy one-bowl recipe that’s sure to make it to your weekend breakfast rotation.
+This stack of banana pancakes pretty much sums up my ideal Saturday morning.
+Except, well, I don’t eat 7 banana pancakes on my individual plate, but Jack would if I put them in front of him.
+Portion control aside, if you have ripe bananas hanging around, give this banana pancake recipe a try!
+It’s a super easy one-bowl recipe that’s sure to make it into your regular weekend breakfast rotation.

 Why I Love These Banana Pancakes

-To make these pancakes a wholesome breakfast on their own, I use a mixture of oat flour and whole wheat pastry flour, which makes them soft and delicate.
-I add cinnamon and nutmeg to give them a warm, spiced banana flavor.
+To make these pancakes a wholesome breakfast, I use a mixture of oat flour and whole wheat pastry flour, which makes them light and fluffy.
+I add cinnamon, nutmeg, and vanilla to give them a warm, spiced banana flavor.
 And with plenty of sweetness from ripe bananas, they require no added sweetener.
 (Though I don’t hesitate to serve them with a generous drizzle of maple syrup.)

 - Don’t overmix!
 If your batter is too well-combined, your pancakes will be rubbery, not light and fluffy.
 If there are a few lumps in your batter, that’s ok.